maximumevilcoverage/blog/CS For Laymen Topic 1: Algorithmic Analysis.md

 - O(f) * O(g) = O(f*g)

 Note that if there are multiple variables, e.g some algorithms take multiple parameters, then in the general case (unless you have special knowledge) you need to keep all the variables - you only drop the non-dominant terms for each variable.
 For example, f(A,B) = A^2 + A + B^2 + B is O(A^2 + B^2), but if you know that B is always smaller than A then you can simplify that to O(A^2).

+In practice we most frequently use the following rules (from wikipedia):

+1. If f(x) is a sum of several terms, if there is one with largest growth rate, it can be kept, and all others omitted.
+2. If f(x) is a product of several factors, any constants (terms in the product that do not depend on x) can be omitted.

 For competitive programming tasks you are normally given the input range, and that will suggest the maximum time complexity of the algorithm [you can use (since the time limit is only a few seconds)](https://web.archive.org/web/20170224221329/https://www.topcoder.com/community/data-science/data-science-tutorials/computational-complexity-section-1/):
 ```